dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_sheets.md

 ### Resource `spreadsheet_info`

-This resource loads the info about the sheets and range names into the destination.
+This resource loads the info about the sheets and range names into the destination as a table.
+This table refreshes after each load, storing information on loaded ranges:

+- Spreadsheet ID and title.
+- Range name as given to the source.
+- String and parsed representation of the loaded range.

 ```python
 dlt.resource(